Matt Weiss (American football): University of Michigan (2021–2023)

 Weiss left the Ravens following the 2020 season to join the Michigan Wolverines as their quarterbacks coach.
 Weiss reunited with former Stanford coach and John Harbaugh’s brother, Jim Harbaugh.
+Harbaugh stated he hired Weiss because he was looking at “what coaches would be the best fit for us [and the] best coach available.”
 According to author Pete DiPrimio, Weiss was joining a side that showed “offensive flaws” in 2019.
 In his first season with the team, the 2021 Wolverines won their first Big Ten championship since 2003.
 The Wolverines ultimately finished 12–2 after losing in the College Football Playoff semifinal Orange Bowl to the eventual champions, the Georgia Bulldogs.
 In his second season, the 2022 Wolverines won their first 13 games and repeated as Big Ten champions before losing in the College Football Playoff semifinal Fiesta Bowl to TCU.

 In January 2023, Weiss was placed on leave during an investigation of computer access crimes by university police.
 On January 20, 2023, Weiss was fired.

-Relationship with the Harbaugh brothers

-Weiss has worked under both Jim and John Harbaugh during his coaching career.
-He first worked with Stanford University football head coach Jim Harbaugh as a graduate assistant and later the defensive and special teams assistant.
-Weiss then moved to the Baltimore Ravens from 2009 to 2020, working as the running backs coach under head coach John Harbaugh throughout John’s tenure with the Ravens.
-In 2020, Weiss returned to working with Jim, then head coach for the Michigan Wolverines football team, as the quarterbacks coach and co-offensive coordinator.
-Jim stated he hired Weiss because he was looking at “what coaches would be the best fit for us [and the] best coach available.”